aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 This conformance pack contains a focused set of AWS Config rules recommended by [AWS Security Incident Response](https://aws.amazon.com/security-incident-response/) security engineers.
 These rules target the most common misconfigurations that security engineers observe causing real security incidents in customer environments.

 Unlike larger conformance packs that may contain 50+ rules mapped to a compliance framework, this pack is intentionally small and focused.
 It is designed for customers who are new to AWS Config and security monitoring and want to start with the highest-impact checks without the cost and complexity of deploying dozens of rules.
+Additionally, any customer can deploy this conformance pack to perform fundamental security posture checks on their AWS environment, regardless of their experience level.
 Each rule in this pack addresses a specific misconfiguration that is known to be actively exploited by threat actors.

 The rules are classified according to the [Threat Technique Catalog for AWS](https://aws-samples.github.io/threat-technique-catalog-for-aws/), which is based on [MITRE ATT&CK®](https://attack.mitre.org/).
 The catalog identifies and categorizes threat actor behaviors observed by AWS.